rpagare-systango/SmilePass-SDK-Android/README.md

 ```gradle
 implementation 'com.smilepass.mobilesdk:smilepass:{latest-version}'
 ```
-The latest version can be found [here](https://github.com/SmilePass-ltd/SmilePass-SDK-Android/releases).
+The latest version can be found at the stop of this file.
+You can find all versions directly from [Bintray](https://bintray.com/smilepass-ltd/maven/com.smilepass.mobilesdk).

 ### Step 2.
 Instantiate SmilePass client
 Create an instance of SmilePass rest client and pass API Key as follows: